VirtoCommerce/vc-platform/docs/getting-started.md

 There are several marketing tools in Virto Commerce: you can publish content, create personalized shopping experiences for customers, manage promotions.

-Start with creation of two simple promotions:
+Start with creation of three simple promotions:

 1. Each customer would receive a 5% off if cart subtotal exceeded $100
-2. Add Gift product to shopping cart for every fifth customer order
+2. Add Gift product to shopping cart for a limited period of time

-Then you can play with extended e-commerce marketing, like 10% if product is in-stock.
+3. Add 10% discount if product is in-stock

 You can find more details about how to create first promotions here: